kiwix/kiwix-js/README.md

 ## Usage

-Install "Kiwix JS" from your browser's add-on store, or you can get it from http://download.kiwix.org/release/browsers/.
-Alternatively, bookmark or install the PWA version from https://moz-extension.kiwix.org/current/.
-To install the PWA in Chromium browsers, go to Settings -> Apps ->
-Install this site as an app.
+Install "Kiwix JS" from your browser's add-on store.
+This is the best way to get the extension, because it will be kept up to date automatically.
+If you would rather not use a store, you can get a file-based version of the extension from http://download.kiwix.org/release/browsers/, but you will have to update this manually.
+Alternatively, you can bookmark or install the PWA version from https://moz-extension.kiwix.org/current/ (it will auto-update).
+To install the PWA in Chromium browsers, go to Settings -> Apps -> Install this site as an app.

 Additionally, the app requires ZIM archives that you can download from https://download.kiwix.org/zim/ or https://wiki.kiwix.org/wiki/Content_in_all_languages.
 You have to download these separately, store them in your filesystem, and manually select them after starting the application (or you can drag-and-drop one into the app).

-It is unfortunately not yet technically possible to "remember" the selected ZIM file and open it automatically (browsers do not allow that for security reasons).
-There are [versions of this app](https://www.kiwix.org/en/download/) that use frameworks like Electron, UWP or NWJS which have this capability.

 ## Some technical details

 Technically, after reading an article from a ZIM file, it is necessary to "inject" the dependencies (images, css, etc).
 For compatibility reasons, there are two main ways of doing this:

 - "JQuery" mode parses the DOM to find the HTML tags of these dependencies and modifies them to point to content we extract from the ZIM.
-This mode is compatible with any browser.
-It works well on Mediawiki-based content but can miss some dependencies in some content;
+This mode is compatible with any browser, but it cannot run JavaScript inside the ZIM file, so some ZIMs with dynamic content do not work well (if at all).
+However, Mediawiki-based content (e.g. Wikipedia) works fine in this mode;
 - "ServiceWorker" mode uses a Service Worker to catch any HTTP request the page may send and reply with content read from the ZIM file.
-It is a generic and much cleaner way of serving content to the browser than jQuery mode, but it does not work on all browsers.
-And Service Workers are currently disabled by Mozilla in Firefox extensions.
-We use a workaround (an offline-first PWA version) as a substitute within the extension.
+It is a generic and much cleaner way of serving content to the browser than jQuery mode.
+It works in any recent browser, but not in older ones.
+Service
+Workers are currently disabled by Mozilla in Firefox extensions, but we use a workaround (an offline-first PWA version) as a substitute within the extension.

 You can switch between these content injection modes in Configuration.